shivi-9/LegendsOfValor/Readme.txt

 BoardCells.java: This class has attributes and functions which has to be
 		 implemented on a specific board cell.

+BushCell.java: It extends boardCell class and implements CellsWithBonus interface
+      and contains attributes specific to Koulou cell type

+CaveCell.java: It extends boardCell class and implements CellsWithBonus interface
+      and contains attributes specific to Cave cell type

+CellswithBonus.java: It is an interface that extends CellsWithRoles

+CellsWithRoles.java: It is an Interafce that contains methods relating to hero
+              and monster positioning in cells.

+ColorBG.java: CLass that contains info about the color for different gamecells

 Consumable.java: Super class for Spells and Potion.
 This class has
 		 functionalities common to both of them.